-We plan to pursue partnerships and joint ventures with partners that we believe have a strong fit with AC with respect to product quality and that might provide Asian/European distribution capabilities that would complement our U.S. equity product expertise.
-We expect to pursue investments in operating businesses based on our principal management philosophy, targeting opportunities with non-market correlated returns.
+We plan to pursue partnerships, distribution capabilities and joint ventures with firms that fit with AC's product quality and that can provide Asian/European opportunities that would complement our U.S. equity product expertise.
+We expect to pursue investments targeting opportunities for investors interested in non-market correlated returns.

-Growing our Institutional Research Services Business
+Growing our Institutional Research Services Operations

-We intend to grow our Institutional Research Services business by increasing the breadth of our client base and by increasing our touch points and interactions with existing clientele in an effort to increase trading activity and payment flow.
+We intend to grow our Institutional Research Services operations by increasing our client base and by increasing our interactions with existing clientele to generate increased trading activity and payment flow.